I can hardly believe it myself, but as of this month, I’ve been living in Central Oregon for one year!

 8. What have you enjoyed most about living in Bend?

 I also started mountain biking this year and I’m loving the new challenges and thrills.
-Eventually, I’d like to get back into climbing shape, surf the river wave, snowboard in the backcountry, and learn how to maneuver an oar raft, all of which are easily accessible in Bend.
+Eventually, I’d like to surf the river wave, snowboard in the backcountry, and learn how to maneuver an oar raft, all of which are easily accessible in Bend.
 And they’re all the things I hope Gemma will love as she grows up here, too.

 9. What have you liked least about living in Bend?

 As someone who’s accustomed to late-summer wildfires every year in California, they don’t bother me much in Oregon, but they’re also a drawback of living in the drought-stricken west.

 There were a few days last season where the air quality was terrible as wind blew in heavy smoke from massive wildfires in California, Washington, and British Columbia.
 Unfortunately, this is something that we have to expect and prepare for every summer.